Russians to vote: some want change, but Putin still a cert to win

 For Alexei Gruk, a mechanic from St Petersburg, voting for the Communist Party sends the signal that things need to change at home, but he wants Russia’s foreign policy to stay the same.

-“To hell with the sanctions,” Gruk said.
-“So what if they don’t bring foreign stuff here anymore?
+“To hell with the sanctions,” Gruk said.“So what if they don’t bring foreign stuff here anymore?
 As if that means we have to give in.
 I don’t care.”

 Nationalist firebrand Vladimir Zhirinovsky, a veteran lawmaker, is expected to garner 5 percent of votes, according to latest polls, while liberal economist Grigory Yavlinsky should receive 1 percent.